GrantGryczan/servecube/README.md

 	* `errorDir`: (string) A relative path to your error directory.
 		* Optional
 		* Examples: `"error"`, `"err"`
-	* `loadDirs`: (Array) Any relative paths to be planted in addition to those specified in the subdomains and error directory.
+	* `loadDirs`: (Array) Any relative paths to be planted in addition to those provided in the subdomain and error directories.
 		* Optional
 		* Example: `["load"]`
 	* `httpPort`: (number) The port number listened to for HTTP traffic.